-In Maranoa Regional Council area, Mining had the largest output by industry, generating $1,057 million in 2017/18.
+In the Maranoa Regional Council area, Mining had the largest output by industry, generating $1,683 million in 2018/19.

-Output by industry is a gross measure of the total sales of each industry sector in RDA Darling Downs and South West Region.
+Output by industry is a gross measure of the total sales of each industry sector in the Maranoa Regional Council area.
 It does not measure how productive each industry sector is at producing this output - which is measured by value added.

-By comparing the output of each industry sector to a regional benchmark, you can clearly see the structure of RDA Darling Downs and South West Region’s economy.
+By comparing the output of each industry sector to a regional benchmark, you can clearly see the structure of the Maranoa Regional Council area’s economy.
 This can be done by directly comparing the percentage contribution of each industry to the total output, relative to the benchmark, or by using a location quotient, where a number greater than one indicates a high concentration of that industry and less than one indicates a lower concentration.

 To get the full picture how each industry sector contributes to the regional or state economy, output data should be viewed alongside the other industry characteristics in the Industry sector analysis section.